 Section 1.
 Normal Work Hours.
 The work week for purposes of overtime pay calculation shall be Sunday through Saturday.
 The normal work week shall be 7.5 hours per day, Monday through Friday, with the understanding that after-hours and weekend events will have to be staffed from time to time.
 An Employee who consistently works at least 37.5 hours per week, excluding hours for covering for an absent Employee, shall be considered full-time.
+Normal work hours are from 8:30 a.m. to 4:30 p.m., and Employees shall generally work those hours, although an Employee's hours may be adjusted with the prior approval of their supervisor.

 Section 2.
 Overtime.
-For all worked hours over 40 in a week, an Employee shall receive overtime pay at the rate of one and a half $(1 \frac{1}{2})$ times the Employee's regular rate of pay.
+For all worked hours over 40 in a week, an Employee shall receive overtime pay at the rate of one and a half (1 1⁄2) times the Employee's regular rate of pay.
 Overtime shall be preauthorized by the Employee's supervisor.
 The Employer shall give advance notice of required overtime whenever possible.